Skip to content

 Balancing cost and performance

-Some in-memory data grids are limited to RAM only, or in other words, they only support hot storage but not warm storage like SSD (Solid State Drive) or cold storage such as cloud object-store.
-As your data volumes grow, intelligent data life-cycle management that can move data according to customized business logic will accelerate access to data on SSD and external databases, data lakes, and warehouses so that you can balance your cost and performance.
+Some IMDGs are limited to RAM only, or in other words, they only support hot storage but not warm storage like SSD (Solid State Drive) or cold storage such as cloud object-store.
+As data volumes grow, intelligent data life-cycle management that can move data according to customized business logic will accelerate access to data on SSD and external databases, data lakes, and warehouses to enable a balance of cost and performance.

 SQL

 SQL is the de-facto query language of business analysts.
-If your in-memory data grid has its own proprietary query language, your analysts will need to learn a new language.
+If an IMDG uses a proprietary query language, the organization’s analysts will need to learn a new language.

 Multi-Model Store